Last Updated on by

-The private insurance company gets paid by Medicare to oversee your Part A & B benefits.
-These private companies not only control your network of doctors, but they also tell you what you must pay in copays.
+The private insurance company gets paid by Medicare to oversee your Part A and B benefits.
+These private companies control your network of doctors and have various copays.

-As of now, about one-third of all Medicare recipients enrolled in a Medicare Advantage plan, which is equivalent to about 19 million people.
+About one-third of all Medicare recipients enrolled in a Medicare Advantage plan.

 How Much will Original Medicare vs Medicare Advantage Cost?

 There is no out of pocket spending limit with Original Medicare.
-You’re left responsible for the 20% coinsurance for any medical expenses you incur that fall under Part B. This can quickly add up.
+The coinsurance and deductibles can add up.

 Each Medicare Advantage plan has different benefits.
-This makes it nearly impossible to predict how much you’ll end up spending out of pocket.
+Making it nearly impossible to predict how much you’ll end up spending out of pocket.

-The cost of a Medicare Advantage policy in 2020 is around $35 per month.
-You’ll still be responsible for paying your Part B monthly premiums, in addition to this cost.
+The average cost of a Medicare Advantage policy is around $35 per month, but many plans are available for $0.
+You’ll still need to pay your Part B premiums.

 The most significant difference between Medicare Advantage and Original Medicare is the Maximum out of Pocket limit.
-Original Medicare does not have a MOOP, Medicare Advantage plans do.
-Once you hit the MOOP limit for the calendar year, you won’t pay any more out of pocket costs.
+Original Medicare doesn’t have a Maximum Out of Pocket, Advantage plans do.
+Once you hit the maximum limit for the calendar year, you won’t pay any more costs.

-The Pros and Cons of Original Medicare vs Medicare Advantage
+The Pros and Cons of Medicare Advantage vs Original Medicare

 When deciding between Original Medicare and a Medicare Advantage policy, it’s good to weigh the pros and cons.